-Join us for the Currituck Chamber of Commerce’s 2022 Coastal Economic Summit on Wednesday, November 16, 2022 9:00am – 12:00pm at the Currituck Cooperative Extension Center for the Northeastern North Carolina coastal region’s economic forecasting event, sponsored by Twiddy & Company Realtors.
+Join us for the Currituck Chamber of Commerce’s 2022 Coastal Economic Summit, Wednesday, November 16, 2022 9:00am – 12:00pm at the Currituck Cooperative Extension Center, for the Northeastern North Carolina coastal region’s economic forecasting event, presented by Chesapeake Regional Healthcare, sponsored by Twiddy & Company Realtors and Towne Insurance Agency.
 The Summit presents the opportunity for attendees to gain insights on the future of the northern Outer Banks economy as we inform and provide outreach opportunities surrounding current issues affecting the North Carolina coast’s Outer Banks tourism industries and communities, such as housing, workforce issues, and service areas.

 While the Outer Banks is experiencing many of the same challenges as the rest of the country and the world, our leaders are focused on both our short-term recovery and long-term growth and strength.
 The Coastal Economic Summit will focus on our current economic state and the ways in which this landscape will help shape the economic future of the region.

 Eric Boyette was named secretary for the N.C.
 Department of Transportation by Governor Roy Cooper in February 2020.
 As transportation secretary, Boyette oversees one of the largest state-maintained highway systems in the nation, and all modes of transportation, including aviation, ferries, rail, public transit and bicycle and pedestrian transportation, as well as the Office of Civil Rights and Division of Motor Vehicles.

 Boyette is chairman of AASHTO’s Committee on Data Management and Analytics.
 He also serves as chairman of the North Carolina Turnpike Authority Board of Directors and is on the State Ports Authority Board of Directors and the State Emergency Response Commission.